 She said the first three vending machines will be at Mohawk College and Hamilton General Hospital.
 Mohawk will host two.

-Numerous councillors expressed concern about the plan, asking about underage use of drugs, drug supplies being discarded in parks, and if the vending machines will encourage more drug use.
+Numerous councillors expressed concern about the plan, asking about underage use of drugs, drug supplies being discarded in parks, and whether the vending machines will encourage more drug use.

 Councillors Concerned